Yep, you read the title correctly- you can earn a whopping £30,000 per month from your influencer income. In fact, you can probably earn more!

 This was just one of the many interesting findings that arose in my recent academic research on travel influencers.
 You see, whilst there are a lot of posts on the Internet about how to be an influencer or how to make money as an influencer, there was no clear-cut evidence of what the average influencer actually earns!
 So I set out to get some…

 Through the distribution of an electronic survey to 255 travel influencers I have analysed who they are, what they do and how they do it.
-For more about me and my research credentials visit my about me page.
-All of these things are due to be published in a series of blog posts on Lifeasabutterfly.
-If you’re interested you can find a summary of the findings here or download the full research report here.

 Today, however, I am going to focus on how YOU can earn as much as £30,000 from your influencer income!